 The public housing, located in townhomes and apartment buildings, is mixed throughout the site and is virtually indistinguishable from the market-rate rental and for-sale housing.
 The design guidelines outlined in SHA’s Design Book sought to make the new neighborhood seamless with the surrounding community.
 The book illustrates design choices ranging from placement of houses along the street to details such as rooflines, porches, fences or color.
 The Design Book helped guide builders to create a safe, mixed-income, mixed-use, transit-oriented community integrated into the surrounding neighborhood.

-Written for Best in American living by Deborah Myerson.
 View the full research report How Did They Do It?
 Discovering New Opportunities for Affordable Housing.